irfanraj-avalara/Avalara-SDK-DotNet/docs/A1099/V2/CompaniesW9Api.md

 <a name="getcompany"></a>
 # **GetCompany**
-> CompanyResponse GetCompany (GetCompanyRequest requestParameters)
+> CompanyResponse GetCompany (GetCompanyRequestSdk requestParameters)

 Retrieve a company